projectatomic/atomic-site/source/docs/gettingstarted.md

     # Address range to use for services
     KUBE_SERVICE_ADDRESSES="--portal_net=10.254.0.0/16"

-#### Controller Manager service configuration
-The controller manager service needs to how to locate it's nodes.
-We're using IPs as addresses, which must match the KUBLET_HOSTNAME for the nodes kublet service.
-If hostnames are used, must resolve to match output of `hostname -f` on the node.

-    [fedora@atomic-master ~]$ sudo vi /etc/kubernetes/controller-manager
-    # Comma seperated list of nodes
-    KUBELET_ADDRESSES="--machines=192.168.122.11,192.168.122.12,192.168.122.13,192.168.122.14"

 Enable and start the Kubernetes services.

     [fedora@atomic-master ~]$ sudo systemctl enable etcd kube-apiserver kube-controller-manager kube-scheduler